Updated: 26 September, 2024

 Conclusion

-While this blog explored the negative social consequences of missing class, it’s important to acknowledge the flip side.
+While this blog explored how missing class can affect your social life, it’s also important to acknowledge the flip side.
 Occasional absences due to genuine needs should not be criticised.
 Prioritising mental health or exploring valuable learning opportunities outside the classroom can be enriching experiences.

 The key lies in balance.
 By implementing strategies mentioned, students can minimise unnecessary absences.